pikdum/plugin.video.haru/README.md

   - available in the "GitHub Add-on repository"
   - configurable in Settings/Torrest

-after installing a supported engine, switch to it in Settings/haru
+after installing a supported engine, switch haru to it in settings

 ## features